Student Services exists to serve and support the academic purpose of the College and its students through outstanding personalized services.

-Polk State College maintains an open-door policy for admission to the College.
-Prospective students with qualifying high school diplomas or an equivalency are eligible to apply.
-Generally qualifying documents are standard high school diplomas, General Education Development (GED) diplomas, and college placement test-eligible certificates of completion.
+Polk State College (PSC) maintains an open-door policy for admission to the College.
+Prospective students with qualifying high school diplomas or equivalency are eligible to apply.
+Generally these are standard high school diplomas, general education development (GED) diploma, and College Placement Test-eligible certificates of completion.
 For information on other completion codes on high school diplomas, students should contact the Registrar’s Office.
-Home-schooled students who have met the school attendance policy as defined in Florida Statute 1002.41 and have completed all curriculum requirements for graduation as defined by Florida Statute 1003.43, must also submit a completed Home School Affidavit with a transcript of the student's high school coursework in lieu of a high school transcript indicating the diploma type or a GED transcript.
+Home-schooled students who have met the school attendance policy as defined in Florida Statute 1002.41 and have completed all curriculum requirements for graduation as defined by Florida Statute 1003.43 must submit a completed Home School Affidavit in lieu of a high school diploma.

 Students can apply for admission at any time and may begin taking courses in the fall, spring, or summer sessions.
 Correspondence concerning admissions, student records, or registration may be addressed to:

 Polk State College

 Prior to registering for courses, a student must have the following on file in the Registrar’s Office: a completed admission application (this can be submitted in person or online at www.polk.edu), an official high school transcript (or GED transcript or Home School Affidavit), all placement test results, official transcripts of all previous college work, and an affidavit of residence.
 Official transcripts must be sent directly to the Registrar’s Office.
 Transfer and baccalaureate students should submit all requirements six weeks before the term in which they expect to begin attending classes.

 Determination of placement in courses and the necessity of prerequisite classes are based on recent scores earned on the SAT and/or ACT, on the College Placement Test (CPT) administered at the college, and/or on previous college course work.